UniMath/agda-unimath/src/structured-types/pointed-dependent-function-h-spaces.lagda.md

 ## See also

-- Pointed dependent function H-spaces are a special case of [dependent extension H-spaces](structured-types.dependent-extension-h-spaces.md)
+- Pointed dependent function H-spaces are, up to equivalence, a special case of [dependent extension H-spaces](structured-types.dependent-extension-h-spaces.md)